snotskie/ttrpg/md/index.md

 ---

 Also note, Checks use the terms “fail” and “succeed,” while Contests use “lose” and “win” instead.
 When an effect only mentions failing or succeeding Checks, it does not affect losing or winning Contests.
 And when an effect only mentions losing or winning Contests, it does not affect failing or succeeding Checks.
 A Contest itself is not a Check, though it does involve a series of rolls similar to Checks made against one another.
-For example, the "Blessed by Luck" Ability allows you to turn a failed Check into a success.
+For example, the "Blessèd Luck" Ability allows you to turn a failed Check into a success.
 However, it does not allow you to turn a lost Contest into a win.
 The Uncool condition on the other hand does affect both Checks and Contests, because it modifies the results of rolls performed, without mentioning success, failure, win, or loss directly.

 ## Helping